TijanaJelic/MERN-stack-rent-data-app/README.md

-## About project
+# Rent Data App

 What project contains:

 - Table with sorted data from API
-- CUD operations for every data in the table
+- CRUD operations
 - Modals for every operation
 - Bar chart with sorted data build using Chart.js
 - Responsive design - works on mobile phones